 |

-SafetyParticipation StatementParticipation in outdoor activities such as hill walking and mountain biking is inherently risky.
-You should only get involved if you are personally prepared to accept these risks and recognize that you may be exposed to potentially life-threatening situations.
-You should be responsible for your own actions and involvement, and be aware that your actions may affect the health and safety of others, both members and non-members.
-Hiking•
+Safety and Participation GuidelinesParticipation StatementParticipation in outdoor activities such as hill walking, climbing and cycling (on or off road) is inherently risky.
+You should only get involved if you are personally prepared to accept these risks and recognise that you may be exposed to potentially life-threatening situations.
+You are responsible for your own actions and involvement, and must be aware that your actions may affect the health and safety of others, both members and non-members, and act accordingly.
+HikingThe following kit is recommended: •

 waterproof jacket and trousers